digiltd/oh-rtd-test/Hardware-FAQ.md

 ####Kernel drivers
 Some bindings (e.g. [EnOcean](https://github.com/openhab/openhab/wiki/EnOcean-Binding)) work with USB-sticks that require some kernel drivers.
 For qoric CPU Diskstations (e.g. DS213+) there is a short guide how to install those drivers at [Samples-Tricks](https://github.com/openhab/openhab/wiki/Samples-Tricks#enocean-binding-on-synology-ds213-kernel-driver-package).

-### C) Low Cost ARM Systems
+## C) Low Cost ARM Systems

-Example below is for CubieBoard2   Its  DUAL 1 ghz core, 1 GB RAM, 4 GB NAND, 3 USB.
-BeagleBoardBlack and ODroid, etc. would be similar.
+The example below is for CubieBoard2 but the setup for BeagleBoardBlack and ODroid, etc. would be similar.

 **Results (after 1 week):**
 Cubieboard and OpenHAB are stable and pretty fast.
 OpenHAB startup takes 34 seconds with my config.
 Turning on a switch varies from 0 to 1 second.
 Remote browser response is pretty snappy except chart which takes a few seconds.

 **How To:**
 These directions are for CubieBoard2, but any of the small ARM systems will be similar.
 Also, Im not an ARM expert or Lubuntu expert, but this seems to work.
-`   `

 **1. Install Linux distro**